-“Right before the new year, a woman in Walmart made me cry over a comment she made about my toddler.
+“A woman in Walmart made me cry over a comment she made about my toddler.

 We walked into the store and she continued to be her loud toddler self.
 Not mean or hateful, just loud.
 Ironically, everywhere we turned in the store, there was a new form of Frozen merchandise.
 We saw Frozen snacks, Frozen ‘make-up,’ Frozen books, Frozen shirts, and more — all within maybe three steps of each other. #thanksDisney